 The basf2 framework executes a series of dynamically loaded modules.
-The selection of modules, their configuration, and their sequence are defined via a python interface, see Section 2.1.1.
+The selection of modules, their configuration, and their sequence are defined via a Python interface, see Section 2.1.1.

-A module is written in C++ or python and derived from a Module base class that defines the following interface methods:
+A module is written in C++ or Python and derived from a Module base class that defines the following interface methods:

-- initialize(): Called before the processing of events to initialize the module. - beginRun(): Called each time before a sequence of events of a new run is processed. - event(): Called for each processed event. - endRun(): Called each time after a sequence of events of the same run is processed. - terminate(): Called after the processing of all events.
+- initialize(): Called before the processing of events to initialize the module. - beginRun(): Called each time before a sequence of events of a new run is processed, e.g. to initialize run-dependent data structures like monitoring histograms. - event(): Called for each processed event. - endRun(): Called each time after a sequence of events of the same run is processed, e.g. to collect runsummary information. - terminate(): Called after the processing of all events.
+345